Gold Runner Alpine Coaster, Breckenridge [Complete Guide 2022/2023]

 The Gold Runner Coaster is a mountain or alpine coaster located at the Breckenridge Resort in Colorado.

-The alpine coaster starts at the base of peak 8.
-The best way to access the alpine coaster is to take the free Breckenridge Gondola from Watson Avenue.
+The alpine coaster is located at the base of Peak 8 and the best way to access the alpine coaster is to take the free Breckenridge Gondola from Watson Avenue.

 Unlike traditional roller coasters found in theme parks, mountain or alpine coasters are located in mountainous areas and use natural elevation and gravity to transport the riders.